Try the live demo atdemo.gravixar.com

 Background

-I started managing operations in 2009 and have been doing it in some form ever since — HubSpot, Monday, ClickUp, Zoho, and most of the rest of the suite over the years, on teams that were on-site, remote, and everything in between.
-These days I also head operations for an Islamabad-based creative agency on top of my own work, so the patterns I sell aren't just things I've read about — they're things I run.
+I started managing operations in 2009 and have been doing it in some form ever since: HubSpot, Monday, ClickUp, Zoho, and most of the rest of the suite over the years, on teams that were on-site, remote, and everything in between.
+These days I also head operations for an Islamabad-based creative agency on top of my own work, so the patterns I sell aren't things I've read about.
+They're things I run.

 I've watched enough teams stitch Notion + Sheets + a Slack channel into something that almost works to know that "almost" is where most of the cost lives.
 The gap between that and a real system is where I tend to be useful.